plsuwu/bog/README.md

 > be re-contained.
 Clyde will not be missed.

 Bog is a Discord chatbot written in Rust using Serenity.
-He currently uses OpenRouter's API to generate responses to mentions using their range of LLMs ('range' being used pretty loosely as he currently is hardcoded to use Mistral's `Mixtral-8x7B` model).
+He currently uses OpenRouter's API to generate responses to mentions using their range of LLMs ("range" being used pretty loosely as he currently is hardcoded to run inference with the `Mixtral-8x7B-Instruct` model).

 In his current form, Bog is a very basic prototype and mostly just serves as a conduit to learn Rust.